Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 > With the Arcane Revolution and discovery of cerulium, dwarven artifice achieved new heights.
 Their innovative arcane alloys, mechanizations and expertly crafted goods spread across Erythea, including to cities like Azulihrun where many dwarves has immigrated.
 However, dwarves never lost reverence for their ancestral dwelings in the Umbral Realm like Mor Kadin and the fabled Umbralforge of Ignara.

 >[!pf2rule]- Goblin / Hobgoblins - Ingenious Anarchists of the Elderspine
->Birthed from the dreams of Tiamat the Primordial Serpent and Panzuzu the Cunning Trickster, goblins thrive in an anarchic meritocracy below the Elderspine Mountains.
+>Birthed from the dreams of Caelithra the Primordial Serpent and Eoluxe the Cunning Trickster, goblins thrive in an anarchic meritocracy below the Elderspine Mountains.
 No hereditary rulers, only a ceaseless creative upheaval where cunning tinkers, daring arcanists, and skilled con-artists temporarily rise as "big bosses" through their innovative crafts and trickster exploits.
 Raucous marketplaces overflow with riotous tales spun by hobgoblin bards and intricate contraptions that is impossible to find a pair, as bargains, favors, and debts fuel a barter-based economy operating on sense of honor and responsibility.
 >
 > Goblin’s lingering distrust of "tall races" like humans stems from fresh injustices - enslaved for their cerulium mines, their lands razed by Valcour and Caelindor.
 Only through dwarven allies could the goblin persevere their culture, though many became refugees at the fringes of foreign cities, seeking to rebuild their meritocratic traditions and vibrant culture of chaotic ingenuity.

 >[!pf2rule]- Felidae - Feline Hunters of Deserts and Forests
->Catfolks, or Felidae, renowned for their grace, sociability, and inquisitiveness, were created by Ninurta the Ranger and Ninkasi the Brewer in the Second Age.
+>Catfolks, or Felidae, renowned for their grace, sociability, and inquisitiveness, were created by Sylvanor the Ranger and Halora the Brewer in the Second Age.
 Imbued with feline grace, curiosity, and wanderlust, the catfolk quickly spread across savannas and woodlands.
 >
 >In the harsh deserts of Nebet, Felidae tribes banding together with lizardfolk and other beast-kin, establishing the nomadic Nephara civilization.
 Nepharan warriors became renowned for their litheness and fearlessness in battle, protecting traders and dwellers of the oasis cities.
 >
 >Not all Felidae are in the deserts.
-Many adapted as hunters and rangers in the forests of Ebolon and Aerawan, offering skills to other civilizations.
+Many adapted as hunters and rangers in the forests of Eblon and Aerawan, offering skills to other civilizations.
 In the wild, they shelter in hidden aeries, protecting the ancient Secret Paths only they know.
 >
 >In modern cities like Azulihrun, immigrants Felidae from the desert and forest alike serves as great fighters and explorers.
 Some are roaming traders or industrious small businesses living harmoniously among their long-time human neighbors.

 >[!pf2rule]- Halfling - Joyful Shepherds of the Wasted North
->As creations of the Great Spirits Ninkasi the Brewer and Adonis the Shepherd, halflings is an optimistic folk who find joy in life's simplest pleasure - a hearty feast, a rousing tale, an untrodden path.
+>As creations of the Great Spirits Halora the Brewer and Phaedras the Shepherd, halflings is an optimistic folk who find joy in life's simplest pleasure - a hearty feast, a rousing tale, an untrodden path.
 Their innate wanderlust drives them to roam distant vistas collecting exotic ingredients, experiences, and stories to enrich their legendary homebrews upon returning.
 >
 >Hailing from the northern realms of Valcour and Caelindor, traditional halfling communities thrived as idyllic agricultural villages surrounding breweries, inns, and cozy tavernsteads.
 Halflings possess a remarkable spiritual affinity, passing down humble "stovetop" magics woven into their brewing and cooking rituals to commune seamlessly with local nature spirits.
 >
 >However, the creep of the Mana Wastes caused by the magical warfares has decimated their homelands, uprooting halfling villages into nomadic diaspora or migrate into cities like Azulihrun.
 Within these nomadic tribes rose fierce halfling rangers and fighter.
 Despite all plights, halflings continue life's humble celebrations wherever their roads may roam.

 >[!pf2rule]- Kobold - Dragonkin Archivists of the Lush Caverns
->Forged by Tiamat and Isimud from the sorrow of the lost dragon lineage, kobolds are the cunning, proud dragonkin native to Erythea's Northern mountains and isles.
+>Forged by Caelithra and Laramesis from the sorrow of the lost dragon lineage, kobolds are the cunning, proud dragonkin native to Erythea's Northern mountains and isles.
 More than mere delvers of caverns, they are masterful underground gardeners cultivating rare fungi and bioluminescent flora in magnificent subterranean realms.
-Inheritors of draconic fire magics, their souls burn with Tiamat's blazing might.
+Inheritors of draconic fire magics, their souls burn with Caelithra's blazing might.
 >
 >Yet kobolds are also natural historians, with venerable elders as living libraries safeguarding primordial lore through oral traditions.
 Their culture treasures the excavation and preservation of relics from the first-age civilizations as a sacred duty.
 Central to their way of life are the mystic bonds kobolds forge with beast companions from a young age through prehistoric rituals, each clan specializing in different animal kinships.
 >
 >With the Arcane Revolution's rise and Cerulium's proliferation, many kobold scholars seized the chance to travel far to unearth knowledge from bygone eras.
 Many was drawn to cultural capitals like Azulihrun, where their mastery over fire powered arcane forges and factories, scholars became archivists and researchers, and the beast-bonded kin roamed as rangers and handlers.
 Favoring cavernous dwellings, kobolds transformed abandoned underground spaces into lush greenhouse communities - an intermingling of their ancestral ways with the urban life.

 >[!pf2rule]- Lizardfolk - Desert Walkers
-> Lizardfolks are native to the Nebet Desert, savage fighters and cunning trader forged by Nabu the Scribe and Isimud the Traveler.
+> Lizardfolks are native to the Nebet Desert, savage fighters and cunning trader forged by Thothmer the Scribe and Laramesis the Traveler.

 ##### Aerawan Ancestries
 >[!pf2rule]- Kitsune - Cunning Traders
->Kitsune are fox-like race native to the north-western coasts of Aerawan, created by Nabu the Scribe and Panzuzu the Trickster.
+>Kitsune are fox-like race native to the north-western coasts of Aerawan, created by Thothmer the Scribe and Eoluxe the Trickster.

 >[!pf2rule]- Tengu - Martial Masters
->Tengu are bird-like race native to the north-western coasts of Aerawan, created by Shamash the Guardian and Ninurta the Ranger.
+>Tengu are bird-like race native to the north-western coasts of Aerawan, created by Aresmun the Guardian and Sylvanor the Ranger.

 >[!pf2rule]- Orc
-> Orcs are from the Far Northern Aerawan, a hardworking and strong race of the frigid mountain created by Shamash the Valiant Guardian and Kirisha the Fair Mother.
+> Orcs are from the Far Northern Aerawan, a hardworking and strong race of the frigid mountain created by Aresmun the Valiant Guardian and Zemyra the Fair Mother.

 #### Uncommon